 You can't file a past due return or an amended return to claim the EITC for anyone on the return without an SSN that’s valid for employment by the due date of the return including a valid extension.

 To claim the credit, file your tax return

 To claim the credit, if eligible, you must file a tax return - whether you normally need to file or not.
 You need to complete an IRS Form Schedule EIC, Earned Income Credit and file it with your return, if you're claiming a qualifying child.
 If you don't have a qualifying child, you claim the credit on your tax return.
-Directions on how to determine the credit are in the instructions for the following tax forms: IRS Forms 1040, 1040A, and 1040EZ.

 If you need free help preparing your tax returns, type “Free Tax Prep” in the search box on www.IRS.gov and use the Volunteer Income Tax Assistance (VITA) locator tool to find a volunteer site near you.
 You can also prepare and electronically file your own tax return with professional software using the IRS’s Free File program.